dux-fortinet/fortisase_ansible_doc_beta/fortisase_generic.rst

 Synopsis
 --------
-This module is for generic fortisase requests. it receives raw json-rpc data, and sends it to fortisase, finally returns the response to users.
+This module is for generic fortisase requests.
+It receives raw json-rpc data, and sends it to fortisase, finally returns the response to users.

 Two parameters schemes are supported, either in raw json format "json" or in ansible recognnizable format "params".